What Actually Happens in Your First Off-Road Lesson?

 The First Drive: Flat Desert and Gentle Gradients

-For a deeper dive into sand-specific techniques, check out our complete guide to driving in sand.
+For deeper sand-specific techniques, check our complete guide to driving in sand.

 Tackling Your First Dune: A Step-by-Step Experience

-Want to understand more about what dune driving actually involves?
+Want to understand dune driving better?
 Read our what is dune bashing explainer for the full breakdown.

 The Five-Step Dune Approach Protocol

-- Select the correct mode: Confirm 4L engagement and appropriate tyre pressure before the approach
+- Select the correct mode: Confirm 4L engagement and appropriate tyre pressure before approach

-- Choose your line: Pick the straightest, most direct path to the crest to minimise lateral load
+- Choose your line: Pick the straightest, most direct path to minimise lateral load

-- Commit to your speed: Maintain steady throttle from the base — do not accelerate mid-slope or lift off prematurely
+- Commit to your speed: Maintain steady throttle from base — don't accelerate mid-slope or lift off prematurely

 Recovery Skills: What Happens When You Get Stuck

-Browse our gear guide for detailed recommendations on recovery equipment every off-roader should carry.
+Browse our gear guide for detailed recovery equipment recommendations every off-roader should carry.

 Essential Recovery Equipment Every Off-Roader Should Carry